-Students who complete the work for an 8-week course in the online environment are required to accomplish the same type and amount of work that they would have been required to complete for a more traditional 16-week course.
-Both the 8-week online version and the 16-week face-to-face version are worth three graduate semester credits.
+Students who complete the work for an 8-week course in the online environment are required to accomplish the same type and amount of work that they would have been required to complete for a traditional 16-week course.
+Both the 8-week and the 16-week courses are three graduate semester credits.

 Yes, tuition is the same for both online and on-campus courses.
 Cost per credit is competitive at $900.
 For the most current tuition rate refer to Student Accounts.
 See what our students and alumni have to say about the cost and the return on investment.

 Graduate students may transfer credits into their program with the approval of their Department Chair, the Dean of the student\’s program, and the Registrar’s Office.
 A maximum of 1/5 of program credits (usually 6 semester credits for graduate level students) may be transferred.

 Coursework must be distinctively graduate level by the transfer institution and must have been taken within the last five years.
 A minimum grade of a B (P grades must be defined as B or better) must be earned.
 Courses previously applied to a completed degree are not transferable to the student\’s current program.
 It is important to note that all credits are converted to semester credits and are awarded after signatures have been obtained.

 In support of our current and potential students, Gonzaga’s Financial Aid Office maintains a database of scholarships for students to access, search and apply for awards.

 Please click the document below to download a pdf of Graduate Scholarship opportunities.
 This scholarship information is accurate as of May 1, 2013.
 Please check each website for current accuracy.

 The average student completes the program in 2-2.5 years.
 A graduate student taking 6 credits per semester (two courses) can complete the program in 2.5 years.
 If you are able to add additional credits in any given period, you can accelerate your graduation.